-Information about these agreements is posted on the Transfer Options page on sait.ca and is updated regularly along with messages on SAITView, a SAIT Transfer Options Facebook page, and Twitter.
+Information about these agreements is posted on the Transfer Options page on sait.ca and is updated regularly.

-Please note that students must meet the admission requirements of the receiving institution as well as the program requirements, even though they have graduated from SAIT.
+Please note that students must meet the Admission requirements of the receiving institution as well as the program requirements, even though they have graduated from SAIT.